-$^{^{317}}$ State certification/registration entitles the telephone corporation to interconnect with other telephone corporations under 47 USC §§ 251 and 252 and analogous state law.
+324 State certification/registration entitles the telephone corporation to interconnect with other telephone corporations under 47 USC §§ 251 and 252 and analogous state law.

-- 22. Public Utilities Code §§ 233, 224.4 extends the Commission's jurisdiction to the facilities wireless carriers rely upon to provision service. - 23.
-Police power authority over matters related to public health and safety is traditionally reserved to the states. - 24.
-States traditionally have had great latitude under their police powers to legislate as to the protection of the lives, limbs, health, comfort, and quiet of all persons. - 25.
+- 24. States traditionally have had great latitude under their police powers to legislate as to the protection of the lives, limbs, health, comfort, and quiet of all persons. - 25.
 The California Constitution and California statutory law designate the CPUC as the principal body through which the State exercises its police power in the case of essential utility network services. - 26.
 Public Utilities Code § 451 gives the Commission broad authority to regulate public utility services and infrastructure as necessary to ensure they are operated in a way that provides for the health and safety of Californians: "Every public utility shall furnish and maintain such adequate, efficient, just, and reasonable service, instrumentalities, equipment, and facilities, including telephone facilities, as defined in Section 54.1 of the Civil Code, as are necessary to promote the safety, health, comfort, and convenience of its patrons, employees, and the public." - 27.
 Protections for Californians as consumers of telecommunication services are set forth in Public Utilities Code §§ 2890-2896. - 28.
-The regulatory measures promulgated in this Decision are consumer safeguards intended to protect the health and safety of utility customers, particularly those encountering wildfires and related public emergencies triggered by historic climate change. - 29.
-The Federal Communications Act does not preempt the Commission from exercising public safety regulation of wireless facilities.
+The regulatory measures promulgated in this Decision are consumer safeguards intended to protect the health and safety of utility customers, particularly those impacted by wildfires, loss of power, and related public emergencies historic climate change. - 29.
+The Federal Communications Act does not preempt the Commission from exercising public safety regulation of wireless facilities. - 30.
+The 1993 amendments to the Federal Communications Act ushered in an era of shared jurisdiction.

-- 30. The 1993 amendments to the Federal Communications Act ushered in an era of shared jurisdiction. - 31.
-In 1993, Congress passed the Omnibus Budget Reconciliation Act of 1993 (Budget Act), which amended Section 332(c)(3)(A) of the Communication Act § 332) as follows: no State or local government shall have any authority to regulate the entries of or the rates charged by any commercial mobile service or any private mobile service, except this paragraph shall not prohibit a State from regulating the other terms and conditions of commercial mobile service. - 32.
+- 31. In 1993, Congress passed the Omnibus Budget Reconciliation Act of 1993 (Budget Act), which amended Section 332(c)(3)(A) of the Communication Act § 332) as follows: no State or local government shall have any authority to regulate the entries of or the rates charged by any commercial mobile service or any private mobile service, except this paragraph shall not prohibit a State from regulating the other terms and conditions of commercial mobile service. - 32.
 After Congress enacted the revised § 332, the CPUC issued multiple decisions implementing the change in federal law, and harmonizing those changes with existing Commission oversight of wireless telephony. - 33.
 Accordingly, the Commission continues to exercise broad authority over wireless service. - 34.
 In providing a role for states, Congress explicitly declined to occupy the field. - 35.
 Congress did not expressly or otherwise, preempt state health and safety rules. - 36.
 A 72-hour backup power requirement is not tantamount to rate regulation. - 37.
 The scope of § 332's preemptive language is limited to regulations that directly and explicitly control rates, prevent market entry, or require a determination of the reasonableness of rates. - 38.
 The Commission retains the unequivocal authority to regulate "other terms and conditions of service." - 39.
 The emergency measures rules adopted herein do not conflict with federal law or regulations, and therefore, are not subject to conflict preemption.